pswhdev/parenting_in_munich/README.md

 ##### Content Display

-The events are displayed in a similar way to the posts to keep consistancy thoughout the website.
+The events are displayed in a similar way to the posts to keep consistency throughout the website.

 - Event Card Structure:
   - Event Image: Displays the event's image.